Meryl Streep on screen and stage

 In 1995, Streep starred opposite Clint Eastwood as an unhappily married woman in The Bridges of Madison County, her biggest critical and commercial success of the decade.
 Although her dramas of the late 1990s received a mixed reception overall, she was praised for her role as a cancer patient in One True Thing (1998).
-She had acclaimed roles in the 2002 films Adaptation. and The Hours, and won a second Emmy Award for the television miniseries Angels in America a year later, though she failed to replicate her earlier success.
-This changed in 2006, with an Academy Award-nominated role as a ruthless fashion magazine editor in the comedy-drama The Devil Wears Prada.
-This late-period success led to starring roles in several high-profile films, including the US$609 million-grossing romantic comedy Mamma Mia!
+She had acclaimed roles in the 2002 films Adaptation. and The Hours, and won a second Emmy Award for the television miniseries Angels in America a year later.
+Greater success returned to Streep in 2006, with an Academy Award-nominated role as a ruthless fashion magazine editor in the comedy-drama The Devil Wears Prada.
+This led to starring roles in several high-profile films, including the US$609 million-grossing romantic comedy Mamma Mia!
 (2008), her highest-grossing release, and the comedy-drama Julie & Julia (2009), in which she played Julia Child.
-These roles re-established Streep's stardom in Hollywood.
+These roles re-established Streep's stardom.
 Her portrayal of Margaret Thatcher in the biopic The Iron Lady (2011) earned her another Academy Award for Best Actress.
-The starring role of Katharine Graham in the 2017 drama The Post gained Streep her 21st Oscar nomination, more than any actor or actress in history.
+Further Oscar nominations came for her starring roles in August: Osage County (2013), Into the Woods (2014), Florence Foster Jenkins (2016), and The Post (2017), setting a record for more nominations than any actor or actress in history.